github-education-resources/GitHubGraduation-2022/_data/Meghana-12/Meghana-12.md

 ---
-name : Meghana Varanasi
+name: Meghana Varanasi
-institute : Indian Institute of Technology, Bhilai quote : It is not the mountain that you must master, but yourself. github_user : Meghana-12
+institution: Indian Institute of Technology, Bhilai
+quote: It is not the mountain that you must master, but yourself.
+github_user: Meghana-12
 ---